 - 10. Assessment shall be carried out by NGT using the combined price (option plus exercise) as the primary criterion and in accordance with the Option Selection Guidance in NGT's DSR Methodology. - 11.
 NGT shall prioritise acceptance of within day offers over D-1 offers and D-1 offers over D-5 offers. - 12.
-In its assessment, NGT shall also consider: - Any restrictions to the number of days that DSR may be exercised on in a Winter Period that are specified by a Consumer. - b.
+In its assessment, NGT shall also consider: - a.
+Any restrictions to the number of days that DSR may be exercised on in a Winter Period that are specified by a Consumer, - b.
 Which DSR Option Offer to accept in the case where a Consumer submits an offer for more than one DSR product in respect of the same Winter Period. - 13.
 NGT shall assess DSR option offers from Consumers concurrently with any DSR Option offers from Users. - 14.
 NGT shall validate that the demand reduction quantity is greater than or equal to 100,000 kWh/d.
-Any multiyear offers that are accepted by NGT shall be conditional on this assessment in respect of future years as described in BR17. - 15.
+Any multiyear offers that are accepted by NGT shall be conditional on this assessment in respect of future years as described BR18. - 15.
 NGT shall validate that a Consumer has not submitted a DSR option offer via its User and directly to NGT.
 Where this is the case, NGT may select either or none of those offers. - 16.
-NGT shall notify those Consumers that have submitted DSR option offers of their acceptance or rejection within 10 business days from the closure of the invitation to offer window, provided that this time may be extended if NGT wishes to exceed the aggregate value of DSR options specified in the DSR methodology. - 17.
-Where NGT accepts an offer: - a. in respect of the next Winter Period, NGT shall notify the Consumer of its average daily demand from the previous Winter Period and hence the DSR reduced quantity that it has offered at the time at which such offer is accepted;
+Where a Consumer does not meet the credit conditions that are published by NGT in relation to its option payment, it shall provide credit support according to the terms in the standard conditions of contract should its offer be accepted. - 17.
+NGT shall notify those Consumers that have submitted DSR option offers of their acceptance or rejection within 10 business days from the closure of the invitation to offer window, provided that this time may be extended if NGT wishes to exceed the aggregate value of DSR options specified in the DSR methodology.

-Deleted: <#>[A maximum number of consecutive days on which a DSR Option may be exercised;¶ b. in respect of a Winter Period in Y+1 and/or Y+2, NGT shall notify the Consumer of its average daily demand for the preceding Winter Period and hence the DSR reduced quantity it has offered not later than 30 June in the preceding Gas Year to which the DSR Option applies.
+- a. in respect of the next Winter Period, NGT shall notify the Consumer of its average daily demand from the previous Winter Period and hence the DSR reduced quantity that it has offered at the time at which such offer is accepted; - b. in respect of a Winter Period in Y+1 and/or Y+2, NGT shall notify the Consumer of its average daily demand for the preceding Winter Period and hence the DSR reduced quantity it has offered not later than 30 June in the preceding Gas Year to which the DSR Option applies.
 (For example, if in response to the 2023 invitation, NGT accepts an offer from a consumer for Winter Periods 2023/24 and 2024/25, NGT would inform the consumer of its average demand for Winter Period 2023/24 and hence what its DSR reduced quantity is for Winter Period 2024/25 not later than 30 June 2024).
-Where the demand reduction quantity is less than 100,000 kWh/d, NGT shall notify the Consumer and the Consumer may then provide information to NGT to demonstrate that its demand reduction quantity shall be greater than or equal to 100,000 kWh/d.
-Where such information is provided to NGT's reasonable satisfaction by 31 August in the preceding Gas Year, the DSR Option shall remain in force with a projected average daily demand and the DSR quantity agreed by the parties and otherwise shall lapse.
+Where the demand reduction quantity is less than 100,000 kWh/d, the DSR option shall lapse. - 19.
+If a Consumer commenced its offtake of gas: - a. during the previous Winter Period, its average demand and DSR reduced quantity shall be determined from the date of first gas offtake; - b. after the previous Winter Period had ended, that Consumer shall not be eligible to submit an offer and any offer that is submitted shall be rejected. - 20.
+Upon acceptance of a DSR offer by NGT, the DSR option is entered into and comes into force in accordance with the terms provided in the DSR invitation and standard conditions of contract.